GoogleChrome/devtools-docs/docs/network.md

 ### Cookies

 The Cookies tab displays a table of all the cookies transmitted in the resource's HTTP request and response headers.
-You can also <a href="#right-click-menu-actions">clear all cookies</a>.
+You can also clear all cookies.

 <img src="network-files/cookies.png" alt="alt text"/>